Lake Alakol: Geography

 Lake Alakol along the 10-km long slough called Zhaman-Otkel (Жаман-Откель).

 The Alakol State Sanctuary has been created to protect the area for the lake is an important breeding and nesting ground for various wetland birds, notably the very rare relict gull.
 Piski Island has flocks of flamingo, and 40 species of other birds.
 UNESCO designated the Alakol Biosphere Reserve as part of its Man and the Biosphere Programme in 2013.

 The largest island in Alakol Lake is Ul'kun-Aral-Tyube.
 It is located in the center of the lake.

 Agricultural activity in this arid region is limited to areas where adequate moisture is available, mainly along ephemeral streambeds and in the deltas and alluvial fans.

-The Bronze Age Alakul culture is situated in the general region of the lake.
 In the middle of the 1st century BCE the Lake Alakol marked an eastern end of the Kangju state, shown on Chinese maps of the Western territory.

 History

 During the reign of Timur, it was said that this lake "It-Ichmes" (translated "dog will not drink") because one liter of water contains 8 g of salt.
 Kimaks (IX-XI centuries) called this lake Gagan, after the city located on the site of the village of Koktuma.
 The great gift of nature in Kazakhstan-Alakol.

 The lake is already thought to be reported in the account given by William of Rubruck of his voyage to Karakorum, but he thinks it to be an inner sea, the oriental end of the Lake Balkash."